sudeshna-ghosh/Pathogen-fluctuations/README.md

 --------------
 Genera: Acanthamoeba, Cryptosporidium, Naegleria, Giardia, Vermamoeba spp.

 Note: There are minor differences between pathogen databases wrt to the list of pathogens included.
+Check the running log to for genera included in each database.

 Databases
 ---------